 Pipe Dream or Reality: Behind the Scenes of Tech in Space

-In this session at 2025 ASCEND, panelists explored how visionary works of science fiction have inspired technological breakthroughs in space travel, habitat design, and resource…
+Panelists explored how visionary works of science fiction have inspired technological breakthroughs in space travel, habitat design, and resource utilization.
+From Arthur C. Clarke’s geostationary…

 Strategic Recommendations for the New Administration's Space Policy